Suoweisw/MovieMoneyMaker/README.md

-# MovieMoneyMaker
-Movie popularity analysis
+# Movie popularity analysis
+Movie Money Maker
+In this project, we are trying to  find the relationship between the movie's popularity and its profitability.